helengarcia3/stock-analysis/README.md

 ###### Refactored Code

 I was able to create a refactored code and run it successfully.
 The new code cut down the run time significantly by two-thirds down to .09375 for both 2017 an 2018.
+The screenshots fromm the workbook and the code to run the macro are provided below.

 <img width="224" alt="VBA_Challenge_2017 - original code" src="https://user-images.githubusercontent.com/107590196/176444099-6a36c988-4f2f-4262-bf20-8fb90d12dfa0.png">